 The service was transparent, collaborative and open about performance.
 There was a clear leadership structure.
-We spoke with nine members of staff and they were all clear about their own roles and responsibilities.
+We spoke with eight members of staff and they were all clear about their own roles and responsibilities.
 They all told us that felt valued, well supported and knew who to go to in the practice with any concerns.

-We saw that clinical and practice meetings were held regularly.
-Staff told us that there was an open culture within the practice and they had the opportunity to raise issues at staff meetings, during individual appraisal meetings or during the regular informal discussions that took place.
+Staff told us that there was an open culture within the practice and they had the opportunity to raise issues any time.